Recognized as one of Canada's Top Employers for Young People (2022):

 Highlights for New Grads

-Industry | Municipal government |
+Industry | Municipal governments |

 Full-time employees in Canada | 1,001 to 2,500 |

-Major Canadian hiring locations | Surrey BC |
+Major Canadian locations | Surrey BC |

 Student opportunities | paid internships, summer jobs, co-op opportunities |